Socialcast Frequently Asked Questions

 Many industry observers agree that ESN is the fastest growing segment of the content-collaboration market, with predictions that the market will reach $2 billion to $6.5 billion between 20141 and 2016.2 Companies who see the potential in ESN for unlocking the value in human capital, for improving the flow of ideas and innovation, and for fostering deeper productivity and collaboration are investing in ESN today.

-Socialcast is currently being used by more than 17,000 companies around the world to improve communication, streamline teamwork and engage ideas.
+Socialcast is currently being used by more than 20,000 companies around the world to improve communication, streamline teamwork and engage ideas.
 More than half of Socialcast customers are found in healthcare, telecommunications, consumer products, consulting/professional services and transportation.
 Socialcast is most frequently deployed in large organizations that are globally dispersed and have critical security, compliance, audit and management concerns.
-Many Socialcast premium customers have communities of 20,000 users or more.

 The community administrator (admin) establishes the experience members will have within their Socialcast community, and is responsible for the ongoing management and tracking of community activity.
 The admin should be someone who is actively engaged in the community and who typically serves as the “go-to” person for “how-to” questions.
 They monitor community use, and track community activity, among other functions.
 In larger companies this person is typically in IT, however the administrator can be a project manager, an internal communications manager, or anyone with a combination of passion, communication skills, and some technical know-how.